-Traffic management rules and policies, as well as bandwidth restrictions will apply on the IP Data return path over the cable network and its use is strictly limited to providing TV related interactivity services in the framework of the ROTV.
+Traffic management rules and policies, as well as bandwidth restrictions will apply on the IP Data return path over the Wyre cable network and its use is strictly limited to providing TV related interactivity services in the framework of the ROTV.

 The IP return path has a designated bandwidth (US/DS) and does not provide guaranteed QOS.